peske/puppet-kairosdb/README.markdown

 ## Minimum Configuration

-Minimum configuration example is based on assumption that we'll use Cassandra cluster for backend storage, with two Cassandra nodes: 192.168.1.1:9160 and 192.168.1.2:9160.
+Minimum configuration example is based on assumption that we'll use Cassandra cluster as datastore, with two Cassandra nodes: 192.168.1.1:9160 and 192.168.1.2:9160.
 If so we can configure one KairosDB instance as follows:

 ```
 kairosdb::instance { 'kdb01':